dagger/dagger/docs/guides/1238-project-file-organization.md

 # Project file organization

-As time will pass, your actions will get bigger and bigger.
-You will feel the need to better organize your file structure by moving some parts in subfolders.
+As time will pass, your Dagger configuration will grow.
+You will feel the need to better organise your config by splitting it into multiple files.

-The easiest way, when iterating fast, is to rely on the root module.
+The simplest next step is to rely on the root module.

-## CUE Module
+## What is the root module?

 A module in CUE is any directory including a `cue.mod` folder.
 It makes for the prefix/root of importable packages (e.g, `universe.dagger.io` is a module)

 ### Anonymous module (default)

-The default module name is an empty string, which means it's anonymous.
-That's when you don't need to import other packages inside your module.
-It represents most cases where someone has a Dagger plan and imports everything from third-party packages, like universe.
+The default module name is an empty string, which means that it's an anonymous module.
+Anonymous modules are used when we don't need to import other packages.
+All Dagger configs start here: a plan represented by a single CUE file, e.g. `plan.cue`, which imports everything from third-party packages, like `universe.dagger.io/docker`.

 ### When to use a module